conormcafee/mitso-marketing/src/pages/our-work/cwc-group.md

 The newly developed brand is at the heart of the website design, from the colour scheme to the subtle inclusion of the icon throughout.

 We also designed a set of brand guidelines for CWC Group to distribute throughout the group to ensure a consistent use of logos, typography and colours in all digital communications.
-MiTSO also designed a range of brand stationary for employees including bespoke letterheads for each home and an email signature.
+MiTSO also designed a range of brand stationery for employees including bespoke letterheads for each home and an email signature.

 # **Website Development**

 To keep in line with CWC Group’s new branding, we wanted to deliver a website with a modern feel with that reflects their ethos.
 Our aim was to tell the story of CWC Group, allowing the user to fully understand the range of high-quality facilities they have, leading to improved brand loyalty.